pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences/README.md

 It registers the first image with the others by using the pyramidal Lucas-Kanade optical flow algorithm.

-The animation below shows the computed DVFs (actually the 2D coronal projection of the computed 3D DVFs) corresponding to the motion of a lung tumor on top of the initial tumor image (actually the cooronal cross-section of that initial 3D image).
+The animation below shows the computed DVFs (the 2D coronal projection of the computed 3D DVFs) corresponding to the motion of a lung tumor on top of the initial tumor image (the coronal cross-section of the initial 3D image).
 The vectors point up and down as the tumor moves with the breathing motion.

 <img src="3DOF_4DCT.gif" width="40%" height="40%"/>